dumbpreacher/mqtt-locust/README.md

 ### Certificates
 Follow the instructions in the <a href="http://docs.aws.amazon.com/iot/latest/developerguide/secure-communication.html" target="new">AWS IoT documentation</a> in order to create certificate files.
+Follow the instructions <a href="http://docs.aws.amazon.com/iot/latest/developerguide/verify-pub-sub.html" target="new">here</a> to create a CA certificate.
-Update the constants CA_CERTS, CERTFILE and KEYFILE in ```aws-iot-publish.py``` with the location of your certificate files
+Set environment variables CA_CERT, IOT_CERT and IOT_PRIVATE_KEY with the full location of your .pem files

 ### Topics
-Update the constant TOPIC in ```aws-iot-publish.py``` with the topic you want to publish messages to.
+Set the environment variable ```MQTT_TOPIC``` with the topic you want to publish messages to.

 ### Running the test